A COMMUNITY OF RADICAL HOSPITALITY

 The church houses several items of historic as well as

 religious interest.
 Two beautiful Tiffany stained glass windows grace the sides of the church, the gift of Lola Sherman in honor of her sister, Leila.
 Above the altar, a stained glass representation of the Good Shepherd, imported from England in the late nineteenth century, sheds lovely colored light on the sanctuary.
-And each Sunday's service includes music played on St. Thomas's historic Odell organ, purchased from the Jardine company in the 1860's and completely restored by Scott Huntington of Rhode Island in the 1990s.
+And each Sunday's service includes music played on St. Thomas's historic Odell organ, purchased from the Jardine company in the 1860's and completely restored by Scot Huntington of Rhode Island in the 1990s.

 St. Thomas Episcopal Church was founded in 1849 during a period of particular growth and fervor in the surrounding area occasioned by the efforts of the Reverend Homer Wheaton, a prominent minister of the church living in Lithgow, New York.
 After a year of services in the local schoolhouse led by Mr. Wheaton, members of the community of Amenia Union (sometimes also known as Hitchcock Corners) voted in February to form a parish and within six months raised $2,000 for the construction of the church.